-The Audio Relay is an autonomous mobile radio station that can accumulate and share homemade or unusual CDs as it traveles to different locations.
+The Audio Relay Unit is an autonomous mobile radio station that can accumulate and share homemade or unusual CDs as it traveles to different locations.
 The group Temporary Services and Intermod Series (Brennan McGaffey) originally developed the Audio Relay unit in 2002 and a second model in 2005 with technical support by Bill Milosz.

-The Audio Relay was designed for mobility.
+The Audio Relay Unit was designed for mobility.
 It operates using either AC electricity or solar panels that charge a 12volt battery.
-The Audio Relay houses a 4-watt FM transmitter, a folding antenna, a 30-watt amplifier, two drawers that hold up to 200 cds, a cd player, one chair, and storage space for posters and other informative material.
+The Audio Relay Unit houses a 4-watt FM transmitter, a folding antenna, a 30-watt amplifier, two drawers that hold up to 200 cds, a cd player, one chair, and storage space for posters and other informative material.

-Visit a photo diary about the construction of the Audio Relay unit here.
+Visit a photo diary about the construction of the Audio Relay Unit here.